Founded as an online publication in 2008 in Houston, Texas, Brown Girl Magazine is now a multimedia company with a global reach.

 So, it only made sense to start a team of male writers this year.

 And you know what else made sense to do this year?
 Finally pursue Brown Girl full-time.
 Aditi Mehta started the website in 2008 from her college bedroom at the University of Austin Texas but then hundreds and hundreds of other women have pushed it along to make it what it is today, and one of those women is me.
-I started my journey at Brown Girl almost seven years ago but I didn’t realize its full potential until almost 4 years ago.
+I started my journey at Brown Girl almost seven years ago but I didn’t realize its full potential until four years ago.

 I am here today because I believe in the value of our work, and the content we publish, and community we’ve built, and the lives we’ve touched, and even more so, I believe in the 150+ women who’ve stuck around with us for the past many years — out of pure passion and love for our brand.